ailinca/Definitorium/README.md

 ### TODO ###

 *   display spinner while loading
+*   create a logging mechanism using ES6 Proxy
 *   use colored fonts for debugging messages
 *   let the user manually change the word